amazon-braket/amazon-braket-pennylane-plugin-python/doc/usage.rst

 >>> import pennylane as qml
 >>> local = qml.device("braket.local.qubit", wires=2)

-These devices behave like other devices designed to define and evaluate QNodes within PennyLane.
+You can define and evaluate QNodes with these devices just as you would with any other PennyLane device.

 Device options
 ==============